-Three Months Ended (in thousands): Apr il 30, 2019 Apri il 30, 2018 0 Change % Change General and administrative expenses \$ 1,708 \$ 2,188 \$ (480) (22)% Sales and marketing expenses 776 1,062 (286) (27)% Total selling, general, and administrative expense \$ 2,484 \$ 3,250 \$ (766) (24)%
+Three Months Ended (in thousands): July 31, 2019 July 31, 2018 C hange % Change General and administrative expenses \$ 1,552 \$ 1,513 \$ 39 3 % Sales and marketing expenses 909 1,006 (97) (10)% Total selling, general, and administrative expense \$ 2,461 \$ 2,519 \$ (58) (2)% Sin Man the Eng Six Mon uis Eiic 1ea (in thousands): July 31, 2019 y 31, 2018 Change % Change (in thousands): General and administrative expenses July \$ \$ Change (441) % Change (12)% 1 - 31, 2019 Jul y 31, 2018 \$

 General and administrative expenses consist primarily of compensation and related benefits, reimbursable travel and entertainment expenses related to our executive and administrative staff, general corporate expenses, amortization of intangible assets, and occupancy costs.
-The decrease in general and administrative expenses for the three months ended April 30, 2019 from the comparable prior period is primarily attributed to a reduction in facility cost, bad debt expense and in amortization of intangible assets.
+The decrease in general and administrative expenses for the three and six-months ended July 31, 2019 from the comparable prior periods is primarily attributed to a reduction in facility cost, bad debt expense and in amortization of intangible assets.
+The Company realized over \$600,000 in savings from the six months ended July 31, 2019 compared with July 31, 2018 for facility cost, alone.
+The facility cost savings are offset, somewhat, by higher legal cost of \$200,000 in the same period.
+The higher legal costs are related to the annual meeting; and other securities matters in the first and second quarter of fiscal 2019.
 We previously disclosed the Company's reduction in facility cost due to relocation of the corporate headquarters in Atlanta, Georgia and subleasing of the New York City office.
-The decrease in facility cost saved the Company approximately \$280,000 (for the lease cost alone), in the first quarter of fiscal 2019 compared with the same period in fiscal 2018.
-The Company recorded a benefit of approximately \$280,000 that reduced its allowance of doubtful accounts due to collection successes and a reduction in the total amount and aging of its accounts receivable.
-These favorable cost savings were offset by an increase in professional fees in the first quarter of fiscal 2019 over the prior comparable period.
-The Company records a disproportionate amount of professional fees in the first quarter of fiscal 2019 attributed to the annual audit and the Company's annual shareholder meeting.
-This disproportionate amount of professional fees occurred in both three-month periods ended April 30, 2019 and 2018.
+The Company records a disproportionate amount of professional fees in the first quarter of fiscal 2019 attributable to the annual audit and the Company's annual shareholder meeting.
+This disproportionate amount of professional fees occurred in both three-month periods ended July 31, 2019 and 2018.

 Sales and marketing expenses consist primarily of compensation and related benefits and reimbursable travel and entertainment expenses related to our sales and marketing staff, as well as advertising and marketing expenses, including trade shows.
-The decrease in sales and marketing expense for the three months ended April 30, 2019 from the comparable prior period was primarily due to a reduction in personnel cost, trade shows expense, and sales, marketing, and investor relations consultant fees.
+The decrease in sales and marketing expense for the three and six months ended July 31, 2019 from the comparable prior periods was primarily due to a reduction in personnel cost, trade shows expense, and sales, marketing, and investor relations consultant fees.
 The Company has re-focused its sales and marketing dollars.
-The targeted and focused approach has resulted in fewer dollars that have a higher return.
+The targeted and focused approach has resulted in fewer dollars that have a higher return, evidenced by the second quarter bookings number.